About the course

 Candidates will be subject to an interview with both the training school and NTU as part of the selection process.
 Candidates will undertake:

 *Prohibition Order check.

-Professional ITT Skills Tests in Numeracy and Literacy must be passed prior to enrolling.
 Two references are required, one academic and one vocational.
 Evidence of mainstream UK school experience (paid or voluntary) in their application is desirable, although not essential.

 About the training provider